TechnicPack/LegacyLauncher/README.md

 Technic Launcher (based off SpoutCraft Installer)

-The goal of this laucher is to provide a one-click method to switch modpacks and versions in as simple a manner as possible for the end user!
+The goal of this launcher is to provide a one-click method to switch modpacks and versions in as simple a manner as possible for the end user!

 -------------------